COMMON DENTAL QUESTIONS

 however, many of the products are too abrasive and can damage the teeth with

 Tooth decay is caused by plaque in your mouth reacting with sugary and starchy deposits from food.
 This reaction produces acid which damages the enamel over time and weakens the tooth.
+Regular dental cleaning at our office in Boulder, CO helps remove plaque buildup and protect your enamel, supporting a healthier smile and stronger teeth.

 A root canal is a procedure done to save the damaged or dead pulp in the root canal of the tooth by cleaning out the diseased pulp and reshaping the canal.
 The canal is filled with gutta percha, a rubberlike material, to prevent recontamination of the tooth.
-The tooth is then permanently sealed with possibly a post and/or a gold or porcelain crown.
+The tooth is then permanently sealed with possibly a post and/or a gold or porcelain dental crown.
 This enables patients to keep the original tooth.

 When the removal of wisdom teeth is determined necessary, it is best done when the roots are approximately 2/3rds formed, usually in the adolescent years.
 Removal at this time allows for an easier procedure and decreases the risk of damage to the nerves in that area.

 The general rule is between 18 and 24 months.
 Some children require a bit more time to be comfortable.
 If an area of concern is noticed, then the child should see a dentist as soon as possible.
+At our general dentistry office in Boulder, CO, Dr. Evans and his team provide comprehensive care for patients of all ages, ensuring each visit supports long-term oral health and comfort.

 It is very important to maintain the baby teeth because these teeth hold space for the future eruption of the permanent teeth.
 If a baby tooth decays or is removed too early, the space necessary for the permanent teeth is lost and can only be regained through orthodontic treatment.
 Infected baby teeth can cause the permanent teeth to develop improperly resulting in stains,space space pits and weaker teeth.